cert-manager/website/content/en/docs/contributing/crds.md

 This is a version that is only used for validation and conversion, controllers should not use it as it is not meant to be user-friendly and not stable.
 However all new fields also have to be added here for the conversion logic to work.

-See the [official Kubernetes docs for CRD versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/) to understand conversion, which version are stored and served etc.
+See the [official Kubernetes docs for CRD versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/) to understand conversion, which versions are stored and served etc.

 ## Kubebuilder